martinrotter/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/downloader-window.png" width="600px">

-You can right click on any item in embedded web browser and hit `Save as` button.
+You can right-click any item in an embedded web browser and hit the **Save as** button.
 RSS Guard will then automatically display the downloader, and will download your file.
 This feature works in [both RSS Guard variants](#webb).

 <img alt="alt-img" src="images/downloader-view.png" width="600px">

 You can download up to 6 files simultaneously.

 ### Node.js <a id="node"></a>
-RSS Guard integrates [Node.js](https://nodejs.org).
-Go to `Node.js` section of `Settings` dialog to see more.
+RSS Guard has the [Node.js](https://nodejs.org) integration.
+For more information see **Node.js** section of RSS Guard **Settings** dialog.

 Node.js is used for some advanced functionality like [AdBlock](#adbl).